uhppoted/uhppoted-tunnel/README.md

 }
 ```

-The `client-id` and `client-secret` are the keys generated when creating the OAuth2 client on the Tailscale admin console.
+- The `client-id` and `client-secret` are the keys generated when creating the OAuth2 client on the Tailscale admin console.
-The tailnet is the user account name ([**not** the tailnet DNS name](https://github.com/tailscale/terraform-provider-tailscale/issues/206)) but can be defaulted to a '-' since the API keys are organisation/client specific.
+- The `tailnet` is the user/organisation account name ([**not** the tailnet DNS name](https://github.com/tailscale/terraform-provider-tailscale/issues/206)) but can be defaulted to a '-' since the API keys are organisation/client specific.

-Note that connections authorised using _OAuth2_ are required to be _tagged_ and the keys do not expire (but
+- Connections authorised using _OAuth2_ are required to be _tagged_ and the keys do not expire (but can be expired manually
-can be expired manually on the Tailscale console.)
+  on the Tailscale console.)

 #### Notes